Edward Jones Review: What to Know When Choosing a Financial Advisor

 There are countless books, podcasts, and videos that will teach you how to manage your own portfolio.
 The information is out there — you just need a willingness to learn.

-You can use an online brokerage like Fidelity, Schwab, Vanguard, or Public (and get started for free or close to it).
+You can use an online brokerage like Fidelity, Schwab, Vanguard, or Public to start investing for free (or close to it), and see this article for one of the simplest ways to invest.

 3. Robo-advisors

-Alternatively, if you're not interested in learning how to do it yourself, don't mind having a basic templated portfolio, and are willing to pay 0.25–0.50% in annual fees, you could choose a robo-advisor.
+Alternatively, if you're not interested in learning how to do it yourself and don't mind having a basic templated portfolio, you could choose a robo-advisor.

 If you're young and want to take a set-it-and-forget-it approach, a robo-advisor might be a great option (I like Betterment).